NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 GOCART
 ^^^^^^

-GOCART shares the same grid and forecast tasks as UFSatm, but it does not have a separate write grid component in its NUOPC CAP.
+GOCART shares the same grid and forecast tasks as UFSATM, but it does not have a separate write grid component in its NUOPC CAP.
 Also, while GOCART does not have threading capability, it shares the same data structure as UFSatm and so it has to use the same number of threads